-A child who has juvenile arthritis may develop problems with his or her eyes.
-The problems may be caused by the disease.
-In some cases, though, the problem may be caused by the medications the child takes for the disease.
+Children who have juvenile arthritis may develop problems with theireyes.
+The problems may be caused by the disease or by medications the child takes for the disease.

-Untreated and severe uveitis can cause scarring of the eye.
-It can also cause vision problems.
-Other complications include:
+Untreated and severe uveitis can scar the eye.
+It can also cause vision problems, such as:

-Uveitis can occur one year before diagnosis with juvenile arthritis.
-Or it could occur at the same time that juvenile arthritis is diagnosed or even up to 15 years after the diagnosis.
-Uveitis can also occur several years after juvenile arthritis is in remission -- a time when the disease is not active.
+Uveitis can start up to 1 year before your child gets a diagnosis of juvenile arthritis.
+Or it could happen at the same time, or years later.
+It can even happen years after juvenile arthritis is in remission, which means that the disease is not active.

 How can I tell if my child is developing eye problems related to juvenile arthritis?

-Eye inflammation is usually not painful.
-And the eyes are not usually red as they are in conjunctivitis.
-So, most children with juvenile arthritis who develop eye problems do not have any symptoms.
+Eye inflammation may not be painful.
+And the eyes are not usually as red as they are in conjunctivitis.
+So many children with juvenile arthritis who develop eye problems may not have any obvious symptoms.

-On a rare occasion, a child might complain of blurred vision or of light bothering his or her eyes.
+It’s rare, but children might complain of blurred vision or of light bothering their eyes.
 Sometimes, a child's eyes might look red or cloudy.
-However, these types of symptoms usually develop so slowly that permanent eye damage can occur before any trouble seeing is noticed.
+But these types of symptoms usually develop so slowly that permanent eye damage can happen before they notice any trouble with seeing.

-In order to detect eye problems early and prevent them from causing damage, your rheumatologist -- a doctor who specializes in treating arthritis -- will schedule frequent appointments with a pediatric ophthalmologist.
-That's a medical doctor who specializes in diagnosing and treating eye diseases.
+In order to find eye problems early and prevent them from causing damage, your rheumatologist (a doctor who specializes in treating arthritis) will schedule frequent appointments with a pediatric ophthalmologist.
+That's a medical doctor who specializes in children’s eye diseases.